Meg2841/TensorFlow-Data-Validation-Telco-Churn/README.md

 and run the cells from top to bottom.

-The original lab section and the Telco extension section should both run and display all TFDV outputs, including:
+The Telco extension section should both run and display all TFDV outputs, including:

 - Statistics visualizations
 - Inferred schema views